-- b.
-Theft of, misuse of, or damage to college property, or theft of or damage to property of a member of the college community or a campus visitor on college premises or at college functions; unauthorized entry upon the property of the college or into a college facility or a portion thereof which has been restricted in use and thereby placed off limits; unauthorized presence in a college facility after closing hours are violations of behavior. - c.
-Possession of or use of alcoholic beverages or being in a state of intoxication on the college campus or at college-sponsored or supervised functions off campus or in college-owned vehicles is prohibited.
+B. Theft of, misuse of, or damage to college property, or theft of or damage to property of a member of the college community or a campus visitor on college premises or at college functions; unauthorized entry upon the property of the college or into a college facility or a portion thereof which has been restricted in use and thereby placed off limits; unauthorized presence in a college facility after closing hours are violations of behavior.

+C. Possession of or use of alcoholic beverages or being in a state of intoxication on the college campus or at college-sponsored or supervised functions off campus or in college-owned vehicles is prohibited.
 Possession, use, or distribution of any illegal drugs, except as expressly permitted by law is prohibited.
 Any influence, which may be attributed to the use of drugs or of alcoholic beverages, shall not in any way limit the responsibility of the individual for the consequences of their actions.

 Furthermore, no one with the smell of alcohol on him, or whose observable behavior leads a college official to believe he is under the influence of alcohol or other drugs, will be allowed at the college or any college activity.
 NOTE: Parents are notified when students under age 21 violate drug and/or alcohol laws.

-- d.
-Lewd or indecent conduct, including public physical or verbal action or distribution of obscene or libelous material is prohibited. - e.
-Mental or physical abuse of any person on college premises or at college-sponsored or college-supervised functions, including verbal or physical actions which threaten or endanger the health or safety of any such persons or which promote hatred or racial prejudice is prohibited.
+D. Lewd or indecent conduct, including public physical or verbal action or distribution of obscene or

+E. Mental or physical abuse of any person on college premises or at college-sponsored or college-supervised functions, including verbal or physical actions which threaten or endanger the health or safety of any such persons or which promote hatred or racial prejudice is prohibited.
+NOTE: A student who poses a serious risk of imminent harm (i.e., threat of a violent act against students/or staff), will be expelled immediately.
+Personal combat will not be tolerated.